Efficient state transition algorithm with guaranteed optimality: Related Work

-where, \emph{SE} is the sample size, and the termination criterion is usually the maximum number of iterations, or the the maximum number of function evaluations.
-The update strategy $f(\bm {Best}_{k+1}) \leq f(\bm {Best}_{k})$ is used to update incumbent best solution.
-For details, please refer to \cite{zhou2019statistical}.
+where, \emph{SE} is the sample size, and the termination criterion is usually the maximum number of function evaluations or iterations.
+It should be emphasized the TT operator is only executed when a new best solution is found in other state transformation, and the update strategy $f(\bm {Best}_{k+1}) \leq f(\bm {Best}_{k})$ is used to update incumbent best solution.
+For more details, please refer to \cite{zhou2019statistical}.